oguzhan-yilmaz/balcony/docs/terraform-import-docker.md

 ## Docker run Options

 Following are docker run options for providing

 - AWS Credentials to the container,
-- defining a directory to save the generated files,
+- (optional) defining a directory to save the generated files,
-- and enabling container debug messages
+- (optional) and enabling container debug messages

 to the container.